overlookmotel/router-tree/README.md

 Methods:

+* `initProps()` - Called within class constructor, before properties supplied to constructor are applied to Route instance
 * `init()` - Called after parentage is deduced, but before `path` is built (default is no-op)
 * `initPath()` - Builds route `path`.
 By default, uses `pathPart`, `param` and `endSlash` (as shown above), but can be overriden